Associate in the pensions and employment team

-I am a solicitor in the pensions and employment team.
+I am an associate in the pensions and employment team.
 I work across all of our sectors advising on all aspects of employment law.
 I aim to provide clients with pragmatic solutions.

 I have experience in all aspects of employment law including disciplinary and grievance processes, contracts of employment, handbooks, redundancy/restructures, the application of TUPE, collective consultation, discrimination, managing sickness absence, holiday pay, defending employment tribunal claims, settlement agreements and business immigration.

 Whilst we all wait in limbo for the UK’s future in Europe, Hazel covers some basics worth noting...